We assure you: the words “Barefoot Shoe”, taken together, are not nonsense. This is a real thing, and worthy of taking a look.

 1. Vibram FiveFingers KSO

-The Vibram FiveFingers KSO is one of Vibram’s most versatile and successful shoes.
-Engineered for traction, comfort, and durability this shoe can be worn literally every day.
+This is the barefootest of the barefoot shoes.
+The FiveFingers KSO is one of Vibram’s most versatile and successful shoes.
+Engineered for traction, comfort, and durability, this shoe can be worn literally every day.
 From trail running and rock climbing to treadmill running and walking the dog, it does it all.

 The ‘KSO’ in the Vibram FiveFingers’ title stands for Keep Stuff Out.
 A thin stretch mesh wraps around the whole of your foot to provide unparalleled protection from rain, dirt, rocks, and more.
 With these shoes, you’re nearly guaranteed to return home with dry, clean feet.

-The sole features XS Trek performance rubber to for superb traction allowing you to perform at your best despite weather conditions.
-The sole is also non-marking so you can wear these indoors without worrying about leaving black marks behind you.
+The sole features XS Trek performance rubber for superb traction, allowing you to perform at your best despite weather conditions.
+The sole is also non-marking, so you can wear these indoors without worrying about leaving black marks behind you.

 The Vibram FiveFingers KSO features a minimal design with muted colors.
-While it’s not the flashiest shoe it provides everything you might want in a barefoot shoe.
+It’s not the flashiest shoe, if that’s your thing, but it provides everything you might want in a barefoot shoe.

 - Fits nearly any type of foot

 - Can blister feet during first wear